Dirt-Road-Development/sediment/README.md

 # Sediment

-Sediment is a set of smart-contracts designed to abstract on-chain data storage through a number of basic unopinionated flows.
+Sediment is a smart contract library for Solidity and the EVM offering various building-blocks for projects and EVM chains to offer commonly requested functionality.

 ## Installation